HMS Busy (1797): Career

 By July Ommanney's health had deteriorated and he returned to England.
 The homeward fleet of 170 merchant vessels sailed from Jamaica on 1 August under escort by HMS Queen, Busy, and two frigates.
 Lieutenant Viscount Falkland assumed command of Busy in September.
-He received promotion to Commander in January 1801.
+He received promotion to commander in January 1801.
 He captured San Telmo, which was condemned at Martinique and sold at Trinidad on 21 September.

 Circa 25 May 1802 Lieutenant G. Chamberlayne of Theseus, was appointed to command Busy pro tempore.
 However, Chamberlyne died.
 A letter from Antigua dated 21 November reported that he had succumbed to yellow fever and that Lieutenant Thomas Church, of Excellent had replaced him in command of Busy.

 Following the Peace of Amiens in March 1802, there was an announcement on 21 July that when they arrived from Jamaica, eight sail of the line, four frigates, and five sloops, including Busy, would be laid up at Plymouth Dockyard.

-On 22 March 1803 Lieutenant Timothy Clinch was promoted to Commander.
+On 22 March 1803 Lieutenant Timothy Clinch was promoted to commander.
 He assumed command of Busy, either in conjunction with his promotion or not long thereafter.
 Her role was the protection of the trade to Halifax, Nova Scotia, and Newfoundland.

 Still, on 4 May 1803 Busy arrived at Barbados from Antigua.
 She sailed from there on 1 August as escort for the Leeward Islands convoy.
 On the way the convoy encountered a gale.
 The ships Eagle and Stanley were lost, though their crews were saved.
 Busy parted from the convoy and there were reports that she too had been lost.
 However, on 4 October The Times of London reported that Busy had arrived at Cork.

 On 24 October Busy, with the convoy for Newfoundland and Halifax, got under weigh at Portsmouth but brought to again when the wind dropped.
 They all sailed the following day with Diligente in company.

 Busy returned to Portsmouth on 28 November.
 She sailed for a cruise off Cherbourg with Tribune and Pluto on 27 January 1804 and returned on 12 February.

 Captain Clinch sailed from Portsmouth for West Indies station on 13 April 1804.
 On 10 June he arrived at Barbados from Falmouth, having escorted about 46 vessels.
 On the 25th of June Busy recaptured an English ship with a cargo of sundries.

-On 4 September 1804 Lieutenant William Henry Byam, of Osprey received a promotion to Commander and on 1 December he took command of Busy on the Halifax station.
+On 4 September 1804 Lieutenant William Henry Byam, of Osprey received a promotion to commander and on 1 December he took command of Busy on the Halifax station.
 At the same time Commander Timothy Clinch moved to Osprey.
 Byam left Busy in October 1805 for Bermuda.

 Busy remained on the Halifax station and from 1806 she was under the command of Lieutenant Richard Keilly.

 Fate

-Busy, Lieutenant Richard Keilly, disappeared off Halifax in February 1807 in a storm.
-She was presumed to have foundered with all hands.
+Busy, Lieutenant Richard Keilly, parted from a convoy on 4 December 1806, having left Halifax the previous day.
+She was not seen again and was presumed to have foundered with all hands.